Eurovision Song Contest 2008: Format

+Expansion to two semi-finals

 At a press conference in Helsinki in May 2007, Svante Stockselius, executive supervisor of the contest for the EBU, announced that the competition's format may be expanded to two semi-finals in 2008 or 2009.
 On 28 September 2007 it was announced that the EBU had approved the plan of hosting two semi-finals in 2008.

+According to Stockselius, there were multiple ideas on how the two semi-finals would be organized, such as prerecording both semi-finals and airing them simultaneously on Thursday 22 May, with each broadcaster airing the semi-final their country competes or votes in; or prerecording one semi-final, while the other one is held live, and airing them simultaneously on Thursday 22 May, with each broadcaster airing the semi-final their country votes in.
+In both cases, the results sequences would be held live.

+Although originally this option was not being considered due to the additional costs to such a production, it was later decided that the two semi-finals would be held on different days, both live, on Tuesday 20 May and 22 May 2008.

+Semi-final allocation draw

 Based on research conducted by the EBU's tele-voting partner Digame, the semi-finalists were sorted into the two heats through the drawing of lots, which was seeded to keep countries that have a significant history of voting for each other apart.
 Each broadcaster had to broadcast the semi-final in which they took part, with the broadcasting of the other semi-final being optional.
 The draw for the semi-final allocation occurred in the City Assembly of Belgrade on Monday 28 January 2008 at 13:00 CET and was conducted by the hosts of the contest Jovana Janković and Željko Joksimović.

 First, two envelopes with 'Semi-Final 1' and 'Semi-Final 2' were drawn.
 Then, three countries from each pot were chosen randomly to take part in the first semi-final and the other three in the second one.
 The country left in Pot 5 took part in the first envelope that is drawn.
 While, the country left in Pot 6 in the second one.

 The automatic grand finalist countries chose whether they would broadcast both semi-finals or just one, but viewers from these countries could only vote in one.
 From the draw conducted, it was decided which of the five grand finalist countries would broadcast and have voting rights in either of the events.
 The semi-finals were webcast live through Eurovision.tv.
 The top nine songs from the televoting qualified for the grand final, and a tenth was determined by the back-up juries.
 Twenty-five songs competed in the grand final.

-Semi-final allocation

 On 24 January 2008, all 38 countries in the semi-finals were separated into the following pots based on voting history and geographical location: